Miscellaneous

 1763 |

-Treaty of Paris; It ended the Seven Years' War (1756-63) weakened France, made England a great colonial power |
+Treaty of Paris; It ended the Seven Years' War (1756-63), weakened France, and made England a great colonial power |

 1776 |

-Declaration of American Independence and formation of a Federal Republic of 13 states called the United State of America (July 4). |
+Declaration of American Independence and formation of a Federal Republic of 13 states called the United States of America (July 4). |

 1783 |

-Treaty of Versailles; England recognised the independence of the United States of America. |
+Treaty of Versailles: England recognised the independence of the United States of America. |

 1789 |

-George Washington elected First President of USA Beginning of French Revolution : Fall of the BastillE fort (July 14). |
+George Washington was elected the First President of the USA Beginning of the French Revolution: Fall of the Bastille (July 14). |

 1798 |

-Battle of the Nile; The English under Nelson gained victory over the French. |
+Battle of the Nile: The English under Nelson gained a victory over the French. |

 1805 |